FullFact/health-misinfo-shared/README.md

   -F password=newpassword
 ```

+When using above calls on the live demo version, the user/password specified by `-u` should be the main `fullfact` account (password in Bitwarden); and the URL should be `https://raphael.fullfact.org/api/` etc. The account being modified (e.g. `big` in the above examples) will be part of the URL for the disable/change password calls.

 ## Getting claims for YouTube captions

 For building a set of labelled data, we want to get health claims, without all the other stuff we're predicting.